AnotherSamWilson/miceforest/README.md

     dtype: int64

-## Diagnostic Plotting
+# Diagnostic Plotting

-As of now, there is 2 diagnostic plot available.
+As of now, there are 2 diagnostic plot available.
 More coming soon!

 ### Feature Importance